 What was it like doing shows in Hong Kong like for aerial arts?

 Oh, it’s really quite exciting.
 It’s fun.
-It’s, I’ll say in Hong Kong, it’s easy in the sense that the clients, they are generally not looking for really difficult ,strenuous tricks, they generally want pretty poses, the hair flowing around the fabric flowing around you know?
+It’s, I’ll say in Hong Kong, it is easy in the sense that the clients, they are generally not looking for really difficult ,strenuous tricks, they generally want pretty poses, the hair flowing around the fabric flowing around you know?
 And you can actually make something very pretty with very easy tricks.
-So you can make it without being that level.
+So you can make it without being at that level.
 And it was really fun.
 We were treated well, generally, you know, they take good care of you, you’re given a room to sit when you wait for the shows that give you some food (sometimes.)
-And yeah, it was it was quite a positive experience.
+And yeah, it was quite a positive experience.

-Sometimes, of course, you’re, you’re worried about rigging, because a lot of these places.
+Sometimes, of course, you’re worried about rigging, because a lot of these places.
 Rigging is how the attachment point is set up so that you don’t fall down and die.

-Of course, that’s always a concern, especially because there’s between me and Chinese riggers, there’s a language barrier.
-So you’re trying to kind of make sure that you’ve actually gotten the specifications you have asked for that there is enough capacity to hold the weight you have asked for up there.
+Of course, that’s always a concern, especially because between me and Chinese riggers, there’s a language barrier.
+So you’re trying to kind of make sure that you’ve actually gotten the specifications you have asked for, that there is enough capacity to hold the weight you have asked for up there.
 In some venues, you can’t check it yourself because it’s too high up like it’s already set up.
 So you can’t get up there.
 So you have to sort of trust.
 And that was sometimes I had a little bit anxiety about that.
 I usually didn’t have anxiety about my own ability to hold on.
 But I would have been excited about the rigging sometimes.

 At what height do you guys typically perform?

 Most venues in Hong Kong, I’ll say we use a silk that was six to eight meters.
 And so you sometimes go all the way to the top, but you’re usually like a meter or two down from that.
 But I have done some concerts where the highest I was up was 21 meters.
 And that was a little tough.